 Later, I tried my hand at poetry and short stories, but quit when I fell in love with another pastime, computer programming.
 That the logical sequence of commands I wrote produced the action I wanted was magical to me.
 I obtained a degree in Computer Science Engineering, and Information Technology became my career.

 A few years ago, I wanted to read a moody mystery but couldn’t find one I liked as well as the ones I’d already read.
 I wanted a story featuring an old mansion, dark family secrets and characters who weren’t who they pretended to be, so I decided to write my own.
 I bought Stephen King’s On Writing and got started.
-That half-finished practice novel is still tucked away in the bottom of a drawer.
+Although that half-finished practice novel is still tucked away in the bottom of a drawer, it launched me on a path I’ll never abandon.